Hitch Hikin' Music

 Hitch Hikin' Music is the eleventh album by Classified, released in September 2006.
-"Find Out", "Feelin' Fine (Remix)", "All About U" and most recently, "Hard to Be Hip-Hop" were released as singles.
-Also notable is that Jordan Croucher's (featured on the show Much 911) single "Feelin Fine" (Remix) is included on the album.
+"Find Out", "Feeling Fine (Remix)", "All About U" and most recently, "Hard to Be Hip-Hop" were released as singles.
+Also notable is that Jordan Croucher's (featured on the show Much 911) single "Feeling Fine" (Remix) is included on the album.
 "Fall from Paradise" was the latest single from the album.